jsdhami/SaumyaQuake/README.md

 How does it work?

-When you first open the website
+When you first open the website you will be welcomed with the guesture of View Moonquake-2.0 box.
+After clicking on it you will be starting the incredible and scientific journey in the main interface.
+Here you will find many parameters for adjusting which helps you to visualize the moon in 3D form.